 Under Minnesota law, a city council or town board must control a municipality's finances.
 All assets intended for use by a municipal fire department must therefore be controlled by the city or town.
-The municipality must receive and account for all municipal funds, and all expenditures must be approved in advance by the city council or town board.
-There is no authority for a municipal fire department to control a separate fire department financial account.
-In addition, fire department vehicles and equipment should be titled in the municipality's name.
+The municipality must receive and account for all municipal funds, and all expenditures, including those for the fire department, and must be approved in advance by the city council or town board.
+There is no authority for a municipal fire department to control separate fire department financial accounts.
+In addition, fire department vehicles and equipment should be titled in the municipality's name.1